cheeseballx/promig/README.md

 eventually it will be thrown aways any way, but it has some sense for presenting and showing stuff but keep it almost no work

-looks like a good place to steal a little bit of code for hurring up https://www.freecodecamp.org/news/build-a-todo-app-from-scratch-with-reactjs/
+looks like a good place for inspiration and style for hurring up https://www.freecodecamp.org/news/build-a-todo-app-from-scratch-with-reactjs/